liesnikov/extensible-elaborator/paper/main.md

 In a way, this is an imperative view on extensibility.

 Idris [@bradyIdrisGeneralpurposeDependently2013; @christiansenElaboratorReflectionExtending2016] appeared as a programming language first and proof-assistant second and doesn't provide either a plugin or hook system at all, except for reflection \todo{citation}.
+Idris also focuses on tactics as the main mechanism for elaboration.
+Metavariables and constraints-wise in contrast with only one kind of meta and constraints in Idris [@bradyIdrisGeneralpurposeDependently2013 chap.
+4.2, chap.
+4.3.1].

 # Future work #